 - 1 pound fresh or frozen cauliflower, chopped

-- Spray the bottom of the cooker with non-stick spray, or add just a tiny bit of oil (1 tsp.), and begin heating it.
+- Spray the bottom of the cooker with non-stick spray, or add just a few drops of oil, and begin heating it.
 Add the cumin, fennel, and black mustard seeds over medium-high heat and toast them for about 10 seconds (they may or may not begin to pop).
 Stir in the ginger, garlic, and onions and continue to cook, stirring frequently, for another minute.
 Add the carrots, boiling water (stand back to avoid sputtering), split peas (I used yellow this time), and curry powder.
 Stir well to be sure that no bits of onion or spices have gotten stuck to the bottom of the pot.

 - Lock the lid in place.
 Over high heat, bring to high pressure.
-Lower the heat just enough to maintain high pressure and cook for 6 minutes.
+Lower the heat just enough to maintain high pressure and cook for 8 minutes.
 Allow the pressure to come down naturally for about 10 minutes, then quick-release the pressure (place the pot under cold running water if your PC doesn’t have a quick-release button).
 Remove the lid, tilting it away from you to allow any excess steam to escape.
 Check the peas, and if they are not soft, return to high pressure for a couple of minutes or until they are uniformly tender (older peas take longer to cook).

 Preparation time: 25 minute(s) | Cooking time: 20 minute(s)